 Communication "Nordex Profinet Type 01" Communication takes place via an additionally plugged in Profinet interface card.
 The SMU is a Profinet device and the wind park server acts as a Profinet controller.
-Send collective stop command if another stop command is sent in addition to the actual stop command due to e.g. shadow impact, bird protection, or bat protection, and the reason for this collective command remains open.
+Send collective stop command if another stop command is pending If a checkmark is set, a collective stop command is sent in addition to the actual stop command due to e.g. shadow impact, bird protection, or bat protection, and the reason for this collective command remains open.
 Several stop commands are possible - however, for now, it is necessary to send a collective command.